uncenter/uncenter.dev/src/posts/thoughts-on-eleventy.md

 My first observation about the homepage lies in the very first section you see after opening [11ty.dev](https://11ty.dev).

-{% image "images/thoughts-on-eleventy/first-homepage-section.png", "The first section on the Eleventy homepage, with links to Docs, Search, Blog, and social medias." %}
+{% image "images/thoughts-on-eleventy/first-homepage-section.png", "The first section on the Eleventy homepage, with links to the documentation, search, blog, and social medias." %}

 I love having everything all in one place, but this is crammed and unorganized.
 On first glance, you might not even notice the link to the documentation or to the blog, both of which are presumably mainly what you are visiting the website for.
 The best solution would probably be to have a navigation bar at the top of the page, with links to the documentation, blog, and search.
 The social media links could be moved to the footer, or even removed entirely.
 The big logo/11ty wordmark that takes up the top 3/4 of the page looks cool, but just makes it more difficult to find what you are looking for.